sbtrn-devil/crtk/docs/api.md

 }
 ```

-On a good side, programming with `crtk` allows to get rid of many callbacks in your code.
+On a good side, programming with `crtk` allows to deliver you from writing many direct callbacks in your code, so it won't be an issue for the most part.

 ### SYNC: _function(err, result)_